-What exactly is the difference between surge protectors and uninterrupted power supply (UPS) units?
+What exactly is the difference between a surge protector and an uninterrupted power supply (UPS) unit?
 You could be forgiven for not knowing what a UPS is, but a UPS could potentially save you thousands of dollars.

 Surge protectors provide electrical protection by dissipating any excess power (surges) and preventing it from reaching your connected devices.

 Electronic equipment, especially sensitive equipment such as computers, hard drives, modems and tv's are designed to operate within a certain power range.
 If too much voltage reaches a device, it can permanently damage or destroy it.